 This will overwhelm neurologists.
 The bill includes pilot programs and training to build capacity.
 Most Tier 1 screens will not require neurology referral.
 Tele neurology can be integrated into pilot sites.

 This medicalizes behavioral issues.
 The bill does not replace psychiatric care — it complements it.
-It ensures neurological causes are ruled out before psychiatric labels are applied.
+It ensures brain trauma is ruled out before psychiatric labels are applied.

 This will increase insurance costs.
 Insurers already pay for crisis care, ER visits, and psychiatric hospitalization.
 Early detection reduces long term cost.
 The bill requires medical necessity for advanced diagnostics.